Towaiji/AthanApp/README.md

   - Gets prayer timings from the Aladhan API based on your current location
   - Shows the current and next prayer with a countdown timer
   - Pull down to refresh the timings
   - **Mosque Locator**
     - Finds nearby mosques using the Google Places API
+    - Toggle between list and map views with markers
+    - Search any location to see nearby mosques
     - Supports opening directions in Google Maps
 - **Qibla Direction**
   - Uses `react-native-qibla-finder` to display a compass pointing to the Qibla
 - **Quran Reader**